Three TV ads for an online retailer for womenswear, Nasty Girl, seen in June 2018:

 The ASA considered that while the female model in the ads generally appeared to be in proportion, there were specific scenes, which because of her poses, drew attention to her slimness.
 For instance, the ads showed the model lying on a sun lounger stretching her arms, which emphasised their slimness and length.
 Furthermore, towards the end of the ads were scenes showing the model spraying mist on herself, which placed focus on her chest where her rib cage was visible and appeared prominent.

 We considered that the model appeared unhealthily underweight in those scenes and concluded that the ads were therefore irresponsible.

-The ad breached BCAP Code rule 1.2 1.2 Advertisements must be prepared with a sense of responsibility to the audience and to society.
-(Social responsibility).
+The ad breached BCAP Code rule 1.2 (Social responsibility).